 8. How does the 501(c)(3) tax status affect members of Madison Civics Club?

-Members are not allowed to claim a tax deduction for their regular membership fee, because the dues pay for services the member receives (lunch and the opportunity to hear the speaker).
+Members are not allowed to claim a tax deduction for their regular membership fee, because the dues pay for services the member receives (brunch and the opportunity to hear the speaker).
 Donations made in excess of the regular membership fee are tax-deductible.
 Businesses may also claim a tax deduction for grants they make to the Civics Club.
 You should consult your tax advisor regarding your donation being tax-deductible.

 9. What impact does 501(c)(3) tax status have on the finances of the Madison Civics Club?

-The Madison Civics Club, defined as a charitable and educational organization, is exempt from paying state taxes on lunches, meeting rooms, printing, and speakers’ fees.
+The Madison Civics Club, defined as a charitable and educational organization, is exempt from paying state taxes on meals, meeting rooms, printing, and speakers’ fees.
 This tax-exempt status makes it easier to qualify for grants to support our educational outreach programs.
 This status requires detailed budget and corporate reporting.

 All board members and hospitality volunteers pay for their annual membership and pay for all guests they invite to meetings.
 Seating is reserved for board members, hospitality volunteers, and their guests because they are busy before the meeting, greeting members and special guests or performing other duties.
 The Madison Civics Club board is a volunteer board.
 All mailings, registration activities, grant writing, financial and legal work, website development and updates, publicity, and hospitality activities are done by volunteers.